 Mobile and PC AI Chipset Development

 The year 2024 marks the onset of on-device productivity AI chipsets shipping for personal & work devices, with 163.3 million heterogeneous AI chipsets expected to ship.
 My team and I emphasize that the demand for on-device AI is most pronounced in the smartphone and PC markets.
 Chipsets like Qualcomm’s Snapdragon 8 Gen 3 System-on-Chip (SoC) power AI smartphones.
-For PC on-device AI, Intel’s Core Ultra processors and AMD’s Ryzen 7000 and 8000 series chipsets are leading the way.
+Intel’s Core Ultra processors and AMD’s Ryzen 7000 and 8000 series chipsets are leading the way for PC AI.

 As the AI device landscape matures in the coming years, annual heterogenous AI chipset shipments for personal & work devices will soar to 1.2 billion by 2030.
 Smartphones account for the overwhelming majority of these shipments, a number expected to reach 935 million in 2030.